-The main goal expected from work culture, according to Dessler (2017), is to be able to achieve organizational goals, in addition to meeting the individual goals of employees.
-The implementation of this work culture is strongly supported by every organizational leader, who is expected to be able to improve the abilities, skills, and productivity of employees, which also needs to take into account the time for the implementation of training.
-Furthermore, empowerment is considered as any activity in order to strengthen or empower certain individuals or groups who are powerless or vulnerable and weak in society, including those who experience poverty problems.
-Therefore, the higher the empowerment carried out by an organization, the higher is the work culture.
-Building a good work culture to achieve organizational goals is a step toward advancing organizations.
-This is in line with the results of research that has been carried out by Rosadi and Barus (2022) where the results of the study show that work culture partially has a significant positive effect on employee empowerment.
+The main goal expected from work culture according to Dessler (2017) is to be able to achieve organizational goals and in addition to that it can also meet the individual goals of employees.
+The implementation of this work culture is strongly supported by every organizational leader which is expected to be able to improve the abilities, skills and productivity of employees which of course also needs to take into account the time for the implementation of training.
+Furthermore, empowerment is considered as any activity in order to strengthen power or provide power or empowerment of certain individuals or groups who are powerless or vulnerable and weak groups in society, including those who experience poverty problems.
+Therefore, the higher the empowerment carried out by an organization, the higher the work culture will be.
+Building a good work culture in order to achieve organizational goals is a step in advancing an organization.
+This is in line with the results of research that has been carried out by Bungin (2007) where the results of the study show that work culture partially has a significant positive effect on employee empowerment.